docker/docs/install/installAWS.md

 +++
+draft="true"
-title = "AWS Installation"
+title = "Install AWS"
-description = "Instructions for installing Docker Trusted Registry in Amazon Web Services (Bring Your own license)" keywords = ["docker, documentation, about, technology, understanding, enterprise, hub, registry, AWS, Amazon"] [menu.main] parent="smn_dhe" weight=5
+description = "Install Trusted Registry in Amazon Web Services (BYOL)" keywords = ["docker, documentation, about, technology, understanding, enterprise, hub, registry, AWS, AMI, Amazon"] [menu.main] parent="smn_dhe_install"
 +++

-# Installing Docker Trusted Registry in Amazon Web Services (Bring your own license)
+# Install Docker Trusted Registry in Amazon Web Services (Bring your own license)

+Use this Quick Start guide to install and use the Docker Trusted Registry AMI in an Amazon Web Services Virtual Private Cloud (AWS-VPC) environment.
+The benefit to this is that you don't need to host on your servers or get and install the appropriate operating system.
+If you have not already done so, make sure you have first read the [installation overview](index.md) for Trusted Registry.

-This Quick Start Guide gives you a hands-on look at how to install and use the Docker Trusted Registry AMI in an Amazon Web Services Virtual Private Cloud (AWS-VPC) environment.
-This AMI is a "bring your own license" or "BYOL" model which requires you to obtain the license keys from Docker to proceeed with installation and configuration.
-Specifically, this guide demonstrates the process of installing Docker Trusted Registry via an Amazon Machine Image (AMI), performing basic configuration, and then accessing images on the Docker Trusted Registry server from within your AWS VPC.
+This AMI is a "bring your own license" or "BYOL" model.
+This means you need to obtain the license keys from Docker to install and configure.
+Specifically, this guide demonstrates the process of installing Docker Trusted Registry through an Amazon Machine Image (AMI), performing basic configuration, and then accessing images on the Docker Trusted Registry server from within your AWS VPC.

-Learn more about Docker Subscription for AWS https://www.docker.com/aws

-This guide walks you through the following steps:
+In this guide, you will perform the following:

-1. Launch the Docker Trusted Registry (BYOL) EC2 Host in AWS https://aws.amazon.com/marketplace/pp/B014VG1PEI/ref=sp_mpg_product_title?ie=UTF8&sr=0-3
+1. Launch the Docker Trusted Registry (BYOL) EC2 Host in AWS https://aws.amazon.com/marketplace/pp/B014VG1PEI/ref=sp_mpg_product_title?ie=UTF8&sr=0-3.
-2. Configure the AWS components
+2. Configure the AWS components.
-3. Connect to the Docker Trusted Registry EC2 Host
+3. Connect to the Docker Trusted Registry EC2 Host.
-4. Manage Docker Trusted Registry via the web administration interface
+4. Manage Docker Trusted Registry via the web administration interface.
-5. Complete a Docker image workflow (push and pull images)
+5. Complete a Docker image workflow (push and pull images).

 This guide refers to two major components of a Docker Trusted Registry implementation in AWS:

-1. The "Docker Trusted Registry EC2 Host".
+* The "Docker Trusted Registry EC2 Host".
 This is the Linux VM running in AWS that hosts the containers required to run Docker Trusted Registry Service.

-2. The "Docker Trusted Registry Service".
+* The "Docker Trusted Registry Service".
 This is the private Docker Registry service that runs on the Docker Trusted Registry EC2 Host.

 You should be able to complete this guide in about thirty minutes.